Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_File_and_Folder_Interaction.md

 ```

 ### Interpretation and Investigative Notes
 Similar to recent files, this will track the last files that were opened by each Microsoft Office application.
-The last entry added, per the MRU, will be the time the last filewas opened by a specific application.
+The last entry added, per the MRU, will be the time the last file was opened by a specific application.

 ### Tools
 - [Registry Explorer](https://www.sans.org/tools/registry-explorer/)